cloudera/hue/docs/docs-site/content/developer/parsers/_index.md

       | ColumnList ',' Identifier
       ;

 This would be able to parse a statement like 'SELECT a, b, c FROM some_table' (depending on lexer definitions of course).

+### Notion of cursor

+To turn this into an autocompleter we add the notion of a cursor.
+Often, the user has the cursor somewhere in the statement.
+In the previous section, we were assuming that the query was already typed and the user had not mouse cursor within it.

-To turn this into an autocompleter we add the notion of a cursor to the mix, it’s defined as an obscure character that’s unlikely to be used in a statement.
-We went for '\u2020', the dagger, identified as 'CURSOR' in the lexer.
+The cursor is represented as an obscure character that is unlikely to be used in a statement.
+Currently '\u2020' was picked, the dagger, identified as 'CURSOR' in the lexer.
 The actual parsed string is therefore beforeCursor + ‘\u2020’ + afterCursor.

 For the statement above we’d add an extra rule with an _EDIT postfix like this: